MSE2202/Lab1/docs/MSEduino-testing.md

 Programs for the [Arduino](https://www.arduino.cc) are called sketches.
 These are created within an Integrated Development Environment (IDE) for the Arduino.
 The IDE allows sketches to be written and edited.
 The language and constructs are similar to C++.
 It provides functionality to convert (or compile) the human-readable code into instructions that the Arduino hardware understands (machine language).
 The IDE also facilitates the process of uploading compiled machine code onto the Arduino board.
 The IDE is available for Windows, Mac OS X and Linux based systems.

-To start, Visit the official Arduino website and click on the [Getting Started](https://arduino.cc/en/Guide/HomePage) header.
-Follow the step-by-step instructions to install the Arduino IDE for the operating system on your laptop or home computer.
+To start, visit [Getting Started with Arduino IDE 2](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started-ide-v2/) on the official Arduino website.
+Follow the [step-by-step instructions](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing/) to download and install the Arduino IDE for the operating system on your laptop or home computer.
 Once installed, it must be configured for the ESP32 microcontroller.
 Use a USB-A to USB-micro cable to connect your ESP32 to your computer.
 Use the **Tools→Board→Boards Manager...** menu to open the boards manager.

 <img src="figs/boards_manager.png" alt="Boards manager" width="80%"/>